JonLevy/tryton_introduction/doc/source/coding_trytond.rst

   #.
 A tryton.cfg file, which is a simple file that: (1) states the version of
-     Trytond the modules is written for; (2) lists the other modules the module depends on; (3) lists the XML files contained in this module (which define model instances that get automatically written to the database as part of the module base configuration).
+     Trytond the modules is written for; (2) lists the other modules the module depends on; and (3) lists the XML files contained in this module (which define model instances that get automatically written to the database as part of the module base configuration).
 The files look like: